DNRC/FCG-User-Documentation/docs/index.md

 ## Requesting Elevated Permissions

-In order to view full incident information and create new finacial codes, you must login to the application and submit a request to have access.
+In order to view full incident information and create new financial codes, you must login to the application and submit a request to have access.

 1. Login to the application using the login button to the right in the